 Here’s how the NHC keeps boaters and other concerned citizens apprised of an impending storm.

-The Nature of the
+The Nature of the Beast

 Depressions contain winds of up to 34 knots and typically develop from an easterly tropical trough (a tropical low) that gathers enough convection to exceed the threshold wind speed.
 Once winds reach 35 knots, the depression is upgraded to a tropical storm and given a name to simplify communication to the public.